Giovanni Kyprios: History

 Kyprios was born in Cyprus.
 He migrated to Venice sometime during the middle part of the 16th century.
 Not much is known about his life.
 He was associated with the Greek community in Venice towards the end of the 1500s.
 He was affiliated with the famous Greek church in the region called San Giorgio dei Greci.
 One of the most famous Greek painters during that time was Michael Damaskinos.
 He did significant work for the church San Giorgio dei Greci.
 Damaskinos traveled back to Crete for personal reasons.
 The committee of the San Giorgio dei Greci invited the famous painter back to Venice to paint the dome of the church but he refused to return due to personal family matters.
 The committee chose Kyprios to design and paint the dome of the famous church.

 According to the minutes of the Greek Community in Venice on March 9, 1589, Kyprios was commissioned to prepare the materials and scaffolding for the decoration of the dome.
 He prepared the tools for Damaskinos but he never arrived to finish the work.
 On November 9, 1589, the community decided to allow Kyprios to complete the work.
-The contract stipulated that famous Italian painter Tintoretto would supervise, consulate, and correct the project.
+The contract stipulated that famous Italian painter Tintoretto would supervise, consult, and correct the project.
 Kyprios completed the work within eleven months.
 On October 4, 1590, Kyprios received 220 ducats.
 Eight years later Greek painter Thomas Bathas completed a Mosaic of Christ in the niche of the sanctuary of San Giorgio dei Greci.